: Samuel H. Boardman State Scenic Corridor

 Look to plan your trip around one of the Coast’s many winter festivals — from the Yachats Agate Festival and Astoria’s FisherPoets Gathering to food-and-drink festivals like the Newport Seafood & Wine Fest and the spectacular Shore Acres Holiday Lights display.

 Weather on the Oregon Coast can vary.
 Expect rain and clouds in the winter months, with occasional bright, sunny and crisp days.
 Wind can pick up any day of the year, so layers are best.
-When playing in Oregon’s coastal areas, keep in mind Leave No Trace principles, and keep the beaches clean for all to enjoy.
+When playing in Oregon’s coastal areas, learn how to winter like an Oregonian and keep in mind leave no trace principles.
 Storm watching is best done from a safe vantage point, off the beach itself; when you’re on the beach, never turn your back on the ocean and stay off wet logs.
 Consider traveling car-free to the Coast to sit back and enjoy the ride.

 About The